unocss/unocss/docs/guide/index.md

 - A CSS preprocessor (e.g. `@apply`) - but you can use [shortcuts](#shortcuts).
 - Tailwind's plugin system - but you can write custom rules in seconds and share them as presets!

-###### Disclaimer

-> 🧪 This package is trying to explore the possibilities of what an atomic CSS framework can be. **Not production-ready**, yet.
-Expect breaking changes and overhaul redesigns.

 ## Installation

 ### Vite